 Baxter robot disadvantages

-Baxter has some limitations in that it is not as fast or precise as existing factory robots, it can’t do heavy lifting, It’s more adept at the human than the superhuman, Baxter robot could be used to fill new roles so that the tasks could be automated relatively cheaply, Baxter takes away some low-paying and boring jobs.
+Baxter has some limitations in that it is not as fast or precise as existing factory robots, it can’t do heavy lifting, and It’s more adept at the human than the superhuman, Baxter robot could be used to fill new roles so that the tasks could be automated relatively cheaply, Baxter takes away some low-paying and boring jobs.

 Sawyer robot advantages

-Sawyer is a high-performance collaborative robot, It is a revolutionary collaborative robot designed to execute tasks that have been impractical to automate with traditional industrial robots, Sawyer gives the manufacturers high-performance automation they need while maintaining the flexibility, safety and affordability synonymous.
+Sawyer is a high-performance collaborative robot, It is a revolutionary collaborative robot designed to execute tasks that have been impractical to automate with traditional industrial robots, Sawyer gives the manufacturers high-performance automation they need while maintaining flexibility, safety and affordability synonymous.

-Sawyer has a small compact footprint, long reach, With 7 degrees of freedom and a 1260 mm maximum reach, 4 kg payload and 0.1 mm task repeatability, it is shipping globally to manufacturers in all industries, Sawyer fits into a variety of work cells, even ones already designed for people, It can maneuver into tight spaces, and around fixtures and doors, much like the human arm.
+Sawyer has a small compact footprint, and long reach, With 7 degrees of freedom and a 1260 mm maximum reach, 4 kg payload and 0.1 mm task repeatability, it is shipping globally to manufacturers in all industries, Sawyer fits into a variety of work cells, even ones already designed for people, It can maneuver into tight spaces, and around fixtures and doors, much like the human arm.

-Sawyer has an embedded Cognex Vision System in its arm that helps the Robot Positioning System and other complex vision, It can seamlessly integrate an external camera in minutes to leverage in-house systems, Built-in force sensing capabilities allow it to make the adaptive decisions as tasks run, enabling Sawyer to work precisely (+/- .1 mm), while operating safely next to people.
+Sawyer has an embedded Cognex Vision System in its arm that helps the Robot Positioning System and other complex vision, It can seamlessly integrate an external camera in minutes to leverage in-house systems, Built-in force sensing capabilities allow it to make adaptive decisions as tasks run, enabling Sawyer to work precisely (+/- .1 mm), while operating safely next to people.

 Sawyer offers a high-resolution force control, due to sensitive torque sensors embedded into every joint, Sawyer’s built-in force sensing enables you to control force where delicate part insertion is critical, or enables you to use force feedback in tasks where you need to verify that parts are seated properly, Sawyer is inherently safe, It is designed to work alongside the people.

-Sawyer has a compliant arm design that is floppy and inaccurate, It offers unproven durability, it offers a few use cases, It has many plastic parts, It has limited usefulness of on arm buttons, It may need covering to prevent accidental use, It has a limited usefulness of “face” screen, It is more expensive than similar machines.
+Sawyer has a compliant arm design that is floppy and inaccurate, It offers unproven durability, it offers a few use cases, It has many plastic parts, It has limited usefulness of on arm buttons, It may need covering to prevent accidental use, It has limited usefulness of “face” screen, It is more expensive than similar machines.